NicholasTanYuZhe/Othello/README.md

 # Othello
-A command line interface-based game board written in C++
+A command line interface-based game board written in C++.